 Python 2 interpreter from

-When using ESP32-DevKitC board with ESP32-SOLO-1 module, enable single core mode (CONFIG_FREERTOS_UNICORE) in menuconfig before flashing example applications.
+If you use ESP32-DevKitC board with the ESP32-SOLO-1 module, enable single core mode (CONFIG_FREERTOS_UNICORE) in menuconfig before flashing examples.

-This will compile the application and all the ESP-IDF components, generate bootloader, partition table, and application binaries, and flash these binaries to your ESP32 board.
+This command will compile the application and all ESP-IDF components, then it will generate the bootloader, partition table, and application binaries.
+After that, these binaries will be flashed onto your ESP32 board.

 esptool.py v2.0-beta2 Flashing binaries to serial port /dev/ttyUSB0 (app at offset 0x10000)... esptool.py v2.0-beta2 Connecting........___ Uploading stub...
 Running stub...
 Stub running...
 Changing baud rate to 921600 Changed.
 Attaching SPI flash...
 Configuring flash size...
 Auto-detected Flash size: 4MB Flash params set to 0x0220 Compressed 11616 bytes to 6695...
 Wrote 11616 bytes (6695 compressed) at 0x00001000 in 0.1 seconds (effective 920.5 kbit/s)...
 Hash of data verified.
 Compressed 408096 bytes to 171625...
 Wrote 408096 bytes (171625 compressed) at 0x00010000 in 3.9 seconds (effective 847.3 kbit/s)...
 Hash of data verified.
 Compressed 3072 bytes to 82...
 Wrote 3072 bytes (82 compressed) at 0x00008000 in 0.0 seconds (effective 8297.4 kbit/s)...
 Hash of data verified.
 Leaving...
 Hard resetting...